vuejs/eslint-plugin-vue/docs/rules/no-v-text.md

 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

-  - However, when using selfClose to element with v-text like `<div v-text="foobar" />`, it can't be fixed.

 ## :book: Rule Details

 This rule reports all uses of `v-text` directive.
+When using selfClose to element with v-text like `<div v-text="foobar" />`, it can't be fixed.

 <eslint-code-block fix :rules="{'vue/no-v-text': ['error']}">